This post aims to be a simple and concise guide to getting the most out Google Voice and Hangouts.

 On iOS you make Google Voice calls using the Google Voice app's built in dialer and Contact list (which displays your Apple Contacts).
-The Google Voice app requires iOS 7.0 or later but you can still install older versions that work with iOS versions going back to at least iOS 7.
+The current Google Voice app requires iOS 9.0 or later but you can still install older versions that work with iOS versions going back to at least iOS 7.

-On Android the Google Voice app, which works on Android 2.3.3 and later, integrates with the phone's native dialer so you can make calls normally from your contacts or by using the keypad or clicking a number in the browser or in a different app.
+On Android the Google Voice app integrates with the phone's native dialer so you can make calls normally from your contacts or by using the keypad or clicking a number in the browser or in a different app.
 The Google Voice Android app lets you choose whether to make all calls with Google Voice, ask every time if you want to call with your cell number or your Google Voice number, or only use Google Voice for making international calls.

 Calls made using the Google Voice apps use cellular minutes so they aren't free unless you have an unlimited plan.
 Google Voice itself doesn't charge anything for most calls to US and Canadian numbers.
 Calling a few, mostly rural, landline numbers costs 1¢/minute.
 However making calls with the Google Voice apps uses cellular minutes so you still have to pay your mobile operator by the minute or month.
 The first time you call a number, the Google Voice app uses a small amount of data, probably less than a KB, to determine how to route calls to that number.

 With international rates that are lower than those of most mobile operators, Google Voice is a good choice for making occasional international calls.
 Sample rates per minute for calling mobile phones are: Canada free, China 1¢, Mexico 5¢, Philippines 15¢, UK 3¢.

 Making calls without an app: There are no longer any Google Voice apps for Windows Phone or BlackBerry and there never were any for feature phones.
 You can still make calls using your Google Voice number without an app but it's a little harder.
 There are three ways: